henry4k/diary/README.md

 Comes handy if you need specific time formatting, which is different to the rest of your system.
 Same result as running `LC_ALL=<locale> ./diary.py`.

+*file_mode*:
+Can be left out.
+Files and directories created by diary.py have the permission flags, defined in `file_mode`.
+Defaults to `0755`.

 *file_format*:
 Used to create file names from dates.